valtimo-platform/valtimo-documentation/release-notes/major9/09.17.0/valtimo-frontend-libraries.md

   All input components now display a required asterisk when the required input is `true`.

+* **Password input field for @valtimo/user-interface**

+  The `v-input` component now supports the input type `password`, which hides input by default.
+A button is shown to toggle visbility.

 * **Documenten API plugin added to @valtimo/plugin**

   The Documenten API plugin has been added and supports plugin configuration and configuration for the action